IoannisKaldiris/IoannisKaldiris/README.md

 ## About Me:
 I am a **Computer Engineering and Informatics graduate from the University of Patras**, currently working as a **Junior Software Engineer**.
 Passionate about coding, machine learning, and software development, I am always eager to expand my knowledge and tackle challenging problems.

 At the moment, I am contributing on a **Java application** to further strengthen my backend expertise and deepen my understanding of modern software development practices.
 I enjoy contributing to impactful projects, learning new technologies, and growing as a developer.

+🔐 Pursuing a **Master’s in Information and Communication Systems Security** at the University of the Aegean.
+💻 Passionate about **coding, backend development, and cybersecurity**, always seeking to grow and take on new challenges.

+---

+### 🔒 Cybersecurity Focus
+- Gaining expertise in **network and wireless security**, with emphasis on next-generation mobile and internet systems.
+- Building strong knowledge in **cryptography, database security, digital forensics, and information systems security management**.
+- Exploring **legal and privacy aspects of information security** to complement technical skills.
+- Actively training on **HackTheBox (HTB)** and **TryHackMe (THM)** as an aspiring **Penetration Tester / Cybersecurity Engineer**.
+- Preparing a **Master’s thesis** on **Wireless and Mobile Network Security**.

+---

+### 🚀 Current Work
+- Developing a **Spring Boot application** to strengthen my backend expertise.
+- Continuously learning and experimenting with **cybersecurity tools, frameworks, and real-world attack/defense scenarios**.
+- Striving to combine **software engineering** with **cybersecurity research** to build secure and efficient systems.

 ## 🚀 What I'm Up To